H19OY/DiscussionWeb/README.md

 # DiscussionWeb
-<p>*DiscussionWeb* is a Django project where users can create room on certain topics to discuss about various things</p>
+*DiscussionWeb* is a Django project where users can create room on certain topics to discuss about various things